vladmarica/bop-integration/README.md

     * Removed Enderporter recipe.
 Can be reenabled in the config.
     * Made the Biome Finder recipe harder by making it require Celestial Crystals and Ghastly Souls.
     * Added a recipe to craft Rotten Flesh out of Chunks of Flesh and Eyebulbs.
+    * Added an option to lower the spawn rate of nether wasp hives.

 * Thaumcraft
     * Allow Silverwood trees to spawn all BOP biomes that are forests or plains.